Home front during World War II: Belgium

 The sudden German invasion of neutral Belgium in May 1940 led in a matter of 18 days to the collapse of the Belgian army; King Leopold obtained an armistice that involved direct German military administration.
 The King refused the government's demand that he flee with them to Britain; he remained as a puppet ruler under German control.
 The Belgian bureaucracy remained in place and generally cooperated with the German rulers.
 Two pro-German movements, the Flemish National Union comprising Flemish (Dutch-speaking) separatists and the Walloon (French-speaking) Rexists led by Léon Degrelle (1906–94), supported the invaders and encouraged their young men to volunteer for the German army.
 Small but active resistance movements, largely Communist, provided intelligence to the Allies.
 During the Holocaust in Belgium, the Nazis hunted down the 70,000 Jews living in Belgium, most of them refugees, and killed 29,000 of them.

 The Germans expected to exploit Belgium's industrial resources to support their war machine.
 Their policies created severe shortages for the Belgian people, but shipped out far less than Germany had expected.
 They set up the "Armaments Inspection Board" in 1940 to relay munitions orders to factories; the Board came under the control of the German Minister of Armaments, Albert Speer in 1943, and had offices in industrial areas that were supposed to facilitate orders for materiél, and supervise production.
 However, factory production fell sharply after 1942.
 Although collaboration with the Nazis, especially among the Flemish, was evident in 1940, it soon faded in importance.
 Labor strikes and systematic sabotage slowed production, as did the emigration of workers to rural areas, Allied bombing, food shortages, and worker resentment of forced labor.

 The Allies retook all of Belgium in September 1944 as the Germans retreated.
 They reappeared briefly during the hard fighting of the Battle of the Bulge in December 1944, but were finally expelled in January 1945.
-The London‐based government‐in‐exile returned, but had to confront the resistance movements that demanded radical political change.
+The London‐based Belgian government in exile returned, but had to confront the resistance movements that demanded radical political change.